Tony Bilbow

-Tony Bilbow (born 17 April 1932) is a British television interviewer, film expert and writer.
-He was a presenter of BBC Television's Late Night Line-Up discussion programme which was broadcast on BBC 2 between 1964 and 1972.
+Anthony Bilbow (born 17 April 1928) is a British television interviewer, film expert and writer.
+He was a presenter of the BBC's Late Night Line-Up discussion programme which was broadcast on BBC2 between 1964 and 1972.

-His father was an architect.
+Bilbow's father was an architect.
 He was educated at the City of London School, Blackfriars, and began writing short stories for the BBC; he was then the anchorman for Day By Day on Southern Television.
 He was a screenwriter for the 1970s situation comedy Please Sir! and the spin-off series The Fenn Street Gang and in 1986 was a writer for the BBC soap opera EastEnders.
 From 1970 to 1973, he presented the film programme Film Night, on which his interviewees included David Niven and Alfred Hitchcock.

+Bilbow narrated the English voiceover for the BBC three-part series of the cult East German film The Singing Ringing Tree.